brimdata/zed/docs/formats/zst.md

 > Of course, the reassembly section also provides the ability to extract just subsets of columns
 > to be read and searched efficiently without ever needing to reconstruct
 > the original rows.
-How performant this is all done is up to any particular
+How well this performs is up to any particular
 > ZST implementation.
 >
-> Also, the reassembly section is in generally vastly smaller than the data section
+> Also, the reassembly section is in general vastly smaller than the data section
 > so the goal here isn't to express information in cute and obscure compact forms
-> but rather to represent data in easy-to-digest, programmer-friendly form that
+> but rather to represent data in easy-to-digest, programmer-friendly forms that
-> leverages ZNG.
+> leverage ZNG.

 The reassembly section is a ZNG stream.
 Unlike Parquet, which uses an externally described schema